-This course introduces state and local government to the students in a clear and organized way.
+This class is an introduction to the global environment.
+The topics include world geography, comparative cultures, international conflicts, nuclear weapons proliferation, globalization, women's rights, international institutions, and economic interdependence.
+Theory 3 hours dents in a clear and organized way.
 It examines the Constitution basis and constraints on state and local officials.
 It focuses on the varied state and municipal institutions and policies that affect student's lives.
 The course also covers state legislatures and constitutions, political parties, campaigns, state-local governmental relations, the judiciary, and role of governors and mayors.

-PSC201 International Relations 3 Credits
+PSC201 International Relations